Lima, New York: Education

 Public schools in Lima are in the Honeoye Falls-Lima Central School District and include Honeoye Falls-Lima Senior High School, Honeoye Falls-Lima Middle School, and Manor Intermediate School.
 The Lima Primary School is in the district.
 The school mascot is the cougar.

 As of June 2009, Genesee Community College had started construction for one of its satellite campuses.
 The campus was expected to be finished and open for the fall 2009 semester.

-Elim Bible Institute is located in Lima village.
-It is a religious college that offers a two-year degree and certifications in religious study.
+Elim Bible Institute and College is located in Lima village.
+It is a Christian college that offers a two-year degree and certifications in religious study.

 Lima Christian School (est. 1974) is a private school representing 15 local districts, grades K-12.